iyoworks/jitimage/README.md

 This is a convenient way to scale images within your blade templates.
 It will create an imageurl similar to `/jit/storage/2egf4gfg/jit_139e2ead8b71b8c7e.jpg`

 Note: this won't work if both caching and dynamic processing are disabled.
-Note: this won't work if both caching and dynamic processing are disabled.

 ```php